tribixbite/awesome/README.md

 *   [tensorgi/T6](https://github.com/tensorgi/T6) - The official implementation of Tensor ProducT ATTenTion Transformer (T6) (https://arxiv.org/abs/2501.06425)
 *   [SamuelSchmidgall/AgentLaboratory](https://github.com/SamuelSchmidgall/AgentLaboratory) - Agent Laboratory is an end-to-end autonomous research workflow meant to assist you as the human researcher toward implementing your research ideas
 *   [lllyasviel/Fooocus](https://github.com/lllyasviel/Fooocus) - Focus on prompting and generating
+*   [MervinPraison/PraisonAI](https://github.com/MervinPraison/PraisonAI) - PraisonAI is a production-ready Multi AI Agents framework, designed to create AI Agents to automate and solve problems ranging from simple tasks to complex challenges.
+It provides a low-code solution to streamline the building and management of multi-agent LLM systems, emphasising simplicity, customisation, and effective human-agent collaboration.
 *   [AK391/ai-gradio](https://github.com/AK391/ai-gradio) - A Python package that makes it easy for developers to create AI apps powered by various AI providers.
 *   [codelion/optillm](https://github.com/codelion/optillm) - Optimizing inference proxy for LLMs
 *   [goruck/home-generative-agent](https://github.com/goruck/home-generative-agent) - A home assistant generative agent integration based on langchain and langgraph.